2021 Shipping Updates - We Are Shipping Fast!

 5 lbs steamed bone meal - This is a by-product from the Cattle industry and is really not a good input for organic soil production.
 Fish bone meal however is great for this same purpose and is safer to use.

-5 lbs Bloom bat guano - Guano is very expensive and really not neccessary.
+5 lbs Bloom bat guano - Guano is very expensive and really not necessary.
 This is a fast release nutrient and is more in line with the feed the plant regimen instead of soil building.
 That and harvesting guano is rarely safe and sustainable, there are many reasons to avoid this....
 Plus the Fish bone meal that we just mentioned has you covered already along with all the other plant based amendments and worm castings that you should be using.

 5 lbs blood meal - More slaughterhouse waste and sure to be unclean.
 Why use the blood from McDonalds cows when you can add nitrogen so easily through alfalfa meal, fish meal and or worm castings.
+Show your soil some better love.

 3 lbs rock phosphate - This is the 3rd phosphate product and it makes sense because in a soil this rich and without the mycorrhizae actually working like it should there isn't going to be a very good way to access P. That's okay, in a properly built soil you don't need a million sources of P, the plants will get it and the biology and fungi will make sure of it.
 Not only that but soft rock phosphate is high in heavy metals like cadmium that are proven to be harmful.
 When growing cannabis, the trichomes will store the heavy metals and smoking the plant will not allow the typical body safety system of passing through the liver etc. before going into your blood.
 For this reason materials high in heavy metals are typically avoided.